pangeo-data/pangeo-stacks/README.md

    d. `postBuild` is a script (in any language) that is run automatically
       after other customization steps for you to execute arbitrary code.

+   These files could also be inside a `binder/` directory rather than the top level of your repository if you would like.

 For example, if you want to start from the base `pangeo-notebook` image but add the `django` python package, you would do the following.